Shop for Dining Room Tables Online

 The right table can also balance your room's size and shape.
 Round tables create cozy settings for conversation in small spaces.
 Square tables can also add a modern feel to tight areas.
 To seat more than six people or fill a long, narrow dining room, rectangular tables are your best bet.
 This classic shape allows more space to pass dishes and directs the eye across the room with its clean lines.

 Selecting a Color

 To pick the best stain or paint color for your table, consider wear over time.
 Dark or shiny surfaces show scratches and dust much faster than light colors and distressed wood.
 Trendy paint colors become outdated as fads change.
-For staying power, nothing beats neutral hues and natural wood finishes.
-Try pieces in white or blonde woodstains to achieve Nordic minimal looks, cherry or walnut hues for classic elegance, and black or espresso finishes for modern cool.
+For staying power, nothing beats neutral hues and natural wood finishes like ivory, black, brown or ash.
+Try pieces in white or blonde wood stains to achieve Nordic minimal looks, cherry or walnut hues for traditional elegance, and black or chocolate finishes for contemporary cool.
 Bring in the latest must-have colors with tablecloths, placemats, and rugs for designs that are easy to remix.

 Dining tables come in many varieties to fit different lifestyles.
 Particleboard tables with veneers are made from inexpensive materials overlaid with finished wood.
 This lightweight, affordable option is perfect for people who move often or are on a budget.
 Rattan or woven furniture is even lighter and looks great with nautical or bohemian décor.
 To brighten up dark corners, choose reflective metal or glass tables.
 Marble tables add a touch of luxury but also require special care.
 For sturdy, long-lasting pieces, invest in solid wood tables made of durable hardwoods like walnut and dark oak.